thedarkwriter/courseware-lms-content/courses/01-puppet/01_2xxx_intro_test_puppet.md

 ### slide 1 - Title

-So, let's say you have been writing Puppet modules for a while now.
+Let's say you have been writing Puppet modules for a while now.
 You know what they are supposed to do and  what they're not supposed to do.
 Your modules work well, and you are getting the expected results, with no issues that you know of.

+This is all very good, right?
 ### slide  Why test?

-So, then, why should you spend your limited, valuable time writing and running tests?
+So then why should you spend your limited, valuable time writing and running tests?
 Actually there are some very good reasons.

 ### slide Puppet Approved